vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1952 Der Zauberberg.
 Fisher Verlag, Frankfurt 1952 (reprint 1996).

-Mārkan. ḍeyapurān. a
+Mārkan. ḍeyapurāṇa

-(MkP) The Mārkan. ḍeyamahāpurān. am edit. (with a Hindi translation) by R.N.
-Sarmā.
+(MkP) The Mārkan. ḍeyamahāpurāṇam edit. (with a Hindi translation) by R.ṇSarmā.
 Venkatesvara Steam Press, Bombay 1910.
 Reprinted with an ´

-Slokānukraman ´ .ī by N. S. Sim. ha.
+Slokānukraman ´ .ī by ṇS.
+Sim. ha.
 Nag Publishers, Delhi 1983.

 (Mārkpur.)
-The M´arcan. ḍeya Pur´an. a in the original Sanscrit edited by K. M. Banerjea.
+The M´arcan. ḍeya Pur´aṇa in the original Sanscrit edited by K. M. Banerjea.
 Calcutta 1855–62.
 Bibliotheca Indica 29.
 [Reprinted by Biblio Verlag,

 Osnabr¨uck 1988]